awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-automatically-create-OpsItems-2.md

 1. Choose **Update rule**\.

 After an OpsItem is created from an event, you can view the event details by opening the OpsItem and scrolling down to the **Private operational data** section\.

-For information about how to configure the options in an OpsItem, see [Working with OpsItems](OpsCenter-working-with-OpsItems.md)\.
+For information about how to configure the options in an OpsItem, see [Manage OpsItems](OpsCenter-working-with-OpsItems.md)\.